Online Notarization of Power of Attorney: Your Essential Guide

 What is a Power of Attorney?

-A power of attorney (PoA) is a legal document that allows an individual, known as the ‘principal’, to delegate certain rights and responsibilities to another person, called the ‘agent’ or ‘attorney-in-fact’.
-This authorization empowers the agent to act on behalf of the principal in various matters such as financial transactions, real estate dealings, business decisions, and more.
+A power of attorney (POA) is a legal document that allows an individual, known as the ‘principal’, to delegate certain rights and responsibilities to another person, called the ‘agent’ or ‘attorney-in-fact’.
+This authorization helps empower the agent to act on behalf of the principal in various matters such as financial transactions, real estate dealings, business decisions, and more.

 Why Do You Need a Power of Attorney?